godcandidate/SQL-Games/sql-island/README.md

 Challenge - There is no way around getting a sword for myself.I will now try to find a friendly weaponsmith to forge me one

 Hint - Get all inhabitants who are friendly and their job is weaponsmith

+#
+`4-task.sql`

+Challenge - I want to find other smiths That looks better!
+I will go and visit those smiths

+Hint - Get all inhabitants who are friendly and their job ends with smith